 All tenants have basic legal rights under the California Fair Employment and Housing Act.
 These rights are in effect regardless of anything stated in the lease.
-If you feel your rights have been violated, contact someone in the Office of Student Services, so that we can direct you to the appropriate agency.
-Some of these rights are included below, to find more information on all your rights as a tenant, visit the California Department of Fair Housing and Employment website.
+If you feel your rights have been violated, email the Office of Student Services, so that we can direct you to the appropriate agency.
+Some of these rights are included in the following information.
+To find more information on all your rights as a tenant, visit the California Department of Fair Housing and Employment website.

 It shall be unlawful for the owner of any housing accommodation to discriminate against or harass any person because of the race, color, religion, sex, sexual orientation, marital status, national origin, ancestry, familial status, source of income, or disability of that person.

-For more specific information on your rights as a tenant, refer to the California Tenants Guide.
+Refer to the California Tenants Guide for more specific information on your rights as a tenant.

 In addition to particular rights, you have certain responsibilities as a tenant as well.
 While these responsibilities are fairly self-explanatory, it is important to keep them in mind during your tenancy.